RaghavB1404/RaghavB1404/README.md

 Hey there, I’m Raghav! 👋
 Welcome to my corner of the coding universe!
-I'm a sophomore CS enthusiast with a passion for all things AI/ML and finance.
+I'm a junior CS enthusiast with a passion for all things AI/ML and finance.
 If you're into the same groove or have some exciting projects brewing, let's connect and make some coding magic happen!

 What I Bring to the Table: